Dmitrijv/fend19-backend-project/README.md

 ### Deleting posts

-Each Delete button triggers a javascript functio that sends a asynchronous request to a php routine.
-This way blog posts can be deleted from the admin page without having to reload it.
+Each Delete button triggers a javascript function that sends an asynchronous request to a php routine.
+By this way blog posts can be deleted from the admin page without having to reload it.

 ```js
 deleteBlogPost: function(event) {